 Stationery Accessories

-Stationery accessories such as pencils, erasers, and staples are also regulated by REACH, in order to reduce harms and long exposure to hazardous substances.
+REACH also regulates stationery accessories such as pencils, erasers, and staples to reduce prolonged exposure to hazardous substances.

 Examples